 Below I will discuss each of these preservation methods.
 Read on to learn more about which one is right for you.

-Freezing isn’t the best option for you if you don’t have reliable and consistent refrigeration.
-Additionally, if you’re conserving foods for survival, this may not be the best method.
-However, if you happen to have solar power or a similar electrical supply, freezing might work in the long term.
+Freezing isn’t the best option if you don’t have reliable and consistent refrigeration.
+Additionally, if you’re conserving survival food, this may not be the best method.
+However, if you have solar power or a similar electrical supply, freezing might work in the long term.

 Different foods will freeze for different amounts of time, so bearing this in mind when freezing is essential.
 If you know that your food won’t last longer than a few months, you should consider labeling it to always be in the know.